Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-assurance/README.md

 {% tab title="Unity" %}
 #### C\#

-1. After importing the [AEPAssurance.unitypackage](https://github.com/adobe/unity-aepassurance/tree/master/bin), the Assurance extension for Unity can be added with following code in the MainScript
+1. After importing the [AEPAssurance.unitypackage](https://github.com/adobe/unity-aepassurance/tree/master/bin), the Assurance extension for Unity can be added with the following code in the MainScript:

    ```csharp
    using com.adobe.marketing.mobile;